AldisiRana/GenRisk/README.md

 ### Get GBRS
 Calculate gene-based risk scores for individuals.
-If the user does not have weights for calculation, they can provide a file with the phenotype and weights will be calculated.
+If users do not have weights for calculation, they can provide a file with the phenotype and weights will be calculated.

     $genrisk get-gbrs --scores-file scores_file.tsv --weights-file weights_file.tsv --weights-col zscore --sum
 * For further CLI options and parameters use --help